 Until now high-frequency-enabled Acousonde units could not reach their expected maximum sample rate of 232 kHz due to firmware limitations.
 Firmware Version 2.1 makes use of special-purpose hardware built into every Acousonde to reduce power consumption by as much as 50% and to reach — and exceed by double! — the originally-expected maximum sample rate.

-All Acousonde units can benefit from Version 2.1's substantial reduction in power consumption.
+Even Acousonde units without the high-frequency option can benefit from Version 2.1's substantial reduction in power consumption.

 A beta-test release of the new firmware is available to interested Acousonde users.